t-autood/t-autood/train/README.md

 "test_datasets_by_dsname.csv" includes list of datasets used for testing while "train_datasets_by_dsname.csv" includes a list of datasets for training.

+## Test with External benchmarks
-Note that these whole set of 520+ datasets can be used for training the meta learner.
-In this case, you can test your meta learner against the benchmark data set in the benchmark_datasets.tar.gz.
+The  whole set of 520+ datasets can be used for training the meta learner.
+In this case, you can test your meta learner against the benchmark data set in the benchmark_datasets.tar.gz in the main folder.